Emotional intelligence – what’s at the heart of artificial intelligence?

 - EI will be a must-have skill in the future, with demand likely to rise sixfold within the next five years

-- Organizations’ people processes are not adapted to the age of the machine
+- Organisations’ people processes are not adapted to the age of the machine

-- An emotionally intelligent workforce would benefit organizations and employees alike.
+- An emotionally intelligent workforce would benefit organisations and employees alike.